apsdehal/ic3net-envs/README.md

-# GCCNet Environments
+# IC3Net Environments

-This repository contains gym environments for tasks used in paper for GCCNet except starcraft.
+This repository contains gym environments for tasks used in paper for IC3Net except starcraft.
 Namely, this repository contains:

 - Traffic Junction Environment
 - Predator Prey Environments